azer/simple.io/README.md

 ## simple.io

-Minimalistic wrapper around engine.io and engine.io-client.
+Minimalistic wrapper around engine.io* that you can browserify.

 ## Install